Subhasmita1206/UKPostCodeVal/README.md

 Programs used for this part are :-

-  1) AcceptPostCode - takes input from user from the console and passes to the validate method in the PostCodeVal class
+  1) AcceptPostCode - takes input from user from the console and passes to the validate method of PostCodeVal class
  2) PostCodeVal - takes the post code and validates against the various regex patterns and returns the validation message

 I have added some more patterns and tried to cover almost all the post codes I found in Google inclduing the one given below.
 All the patterns are described in the PostCodeVal class.